stickyanims/StickAnims/README.md

 - 👋 Hi, I’m @StickAnims
 - 👀 I’m interested in animations and programming some shit
 - 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on famous studios like Glitch Productions or Ultimate Level Builder
+- 💞️ I’m looking forward to collaborate on famous studios like Glitch Productions or Ultimate Level Builder
 - 📫 You can reach me on YouTube by @stickyanims_ nickname.

 <!---